Is There A Natural Remedy For Depression?

 Sepia

 Sepia is a substance that comes from cuttlefish.
-It's the fluid that the cuttlefish expels when threatened, also called its "ink."
-Homeopaths use sepia for depression for symptoms of low energy and feelings of unworthiness.
+The fluid that the cuttlefish expels when threatened is also called its "ink."
+Homeopaths use sepia for depression for symptoms of low energy and thoughts of unworthiness.
 It is also used specifically for parents experiencing postpartum depression or menopausal depression.

 Other natural treatments for depression

 Natural depression medication like herbs and homeopathic remedies may be beneficial for mild to moderate depression.
-However, other supplements, including those found as nutritional supplements, can be used.
+However, other supplements, including nutritional supplements, can be used.
 Below are a few of these options.

 5-HTP